bracketdash/simple-directives/README.md

 The reference can be a comparison of two references.

 Truthy: The element will have the given class(es).

+### `attr` Control Attributes

+`sd-attr="attribute:reference"`

+Multiple semicolon-separated expressions are allowed.

+Reference Scope:

+-   `element`
+-   `attributeName`

+Truthy: The given attribute's value will be that of the reference.

+Falsy: The given attribute will not be present on the element.

 ### `for` Loop Contents Over Data